-As noted in "- We are involved in legal proceedings and are subject to the risk of additional legal proceedings in the future," we have been in mediation with Countrywide Home Loans ("Countrywide") concerning our dispute regarding rescissions and have made substantial progress in reaching an agreement to settle it.
-In addition to the proceedings involving Countrywide, we are involved in legal proceedings with respect to rescissions that we do not consider to be collectively material in amount.
-We continue to discuss with other customers their objections to material rescissions and have reached settlement terms with several of our significant customers.
+As noted in "- We are involved in legal proceedings and are subject to the risk of additional legal proceedings in the future," in April 2013, we entered into two agreements to resolve our dispute with Countrywide Home Loans ("CHL") and its affiliate, Bank of America, N.A., as successor to Countrywide Home Loans Servicing LP ("BANA" and collectively with CHL, "Countrywide") regarding rescissions.
+Implementation of the agreements is subject to various conditions.
+The resolutions of that and other disputes, assuming they occur, may encourage other customers to seek remedies against us.
+We continue to be involved in legal proceedings with other customers with respect to rescissions that we do not consider to be collectively material in amount.
+We also continue to discuss with customers their objections to rescissions and have reached settlement terms with several of our significant customers.
 In connection with some of these settlement discussions, we have suspended rescissions related to loans that we believe could be included in potential settlements.
-As of December 31, 2012, approximately 240 rescissions, representing total potential claim payments of approximately \$16 million, were affected by our decision to suspend rescissions for customers other than the two customers for which we consider a settlement agreement probable, as defined in ASC 450-20.
+As of March 31, 2013, approximately 265 rescissions, representing total potential claim payments of approximately \$19 million, were affected by our decision to suspend such rescissions.
+These amounts do not include loans covered by the two Countrywide agreements referred to above nor do they include loans of a customer for which we consider a settlement agreement probable, as defined in ASC 450-20.
 Although it is reasonably possible that, when the discussions or legal proceedings with customers regarding rescissions are completed, there will be a conclusion or determination that we were not entitled to rescind in all cases, we are unable to make a reasonable estimate or range of estimates of the potential liability.